skip to main content

 Yes, athletes must be U.S. citizens.
 If an athlete is a dual citizen, the athlete must not be receiving any funding from another country and must represent the United States in all golf competitions, rankings and leaderboards.

-The USGA will look at a variety of factors when identifying athletes for the program, including scoring average, rankings (state and national), statistics, sportsmanship, athleticism, potential and recommendations from industry partners, Allied Golf Associations and coaches.
+The USGA looks at a variety of factors when identifying athletes for the program, including scoring average, rankings (state and national), statistics, sportsmanship, athleticism, potential, and recommendations from industry partners, such as Allied Golf Associations and coaches.

 To be eligible to participate in the USNDP, junior players will be required to establish a Handicap Index and enter all acceptable scores (Rules of Handicapping).
 Scores are encouraged to be posted hole-by-hole.
 The more information a junior adds to their scoring record the better; including posting hole-by-hole with stats: keeping track of GIR (greens in regulation), fairways hit and putts.